Multan Cantonment railway station

 Multan Cantonment Railway Station (often abbreviated as Multan Cantt) is the principal railway station in the city of Multan, Punjab province of Pakistan.
-It is a major railway station of Pakistan Railways located on Karachi-Peshawar Railway Line.
+It is a major railway station of Pakistan Railways located on Karachi–Peshawar Line.

 Facilities

 The station is staffed and has advance and current reservation offices.
 Food stalls are also located on it platforms.

 Services

 The following trains originate/stop at Multan Cantonment station: